MerrickMath/MerrickMath.github.io-LegoChallenge/index.md

 ### The Challenge
-The Lego Group began manufacturing the interlocking toy bricks in 1949.
-Lego is a timeless classic.
-I can remember many long nights with my brother, slaving away over our most recent project.
+The Lego Group began manufacturing the interlocking toy bricks in 1949...

 This challenge involves examining a history of every lego set every created.
 Are there factors that influence the price of a lego set?
 Are more difficult sets more highly rated?
 For this challenge you will be using the lego dataset, which contains several variables: (test)
 * **Ages:** What age the set is intended for (e.g 12+)